The Best Athlete from Every State

 There are countless great athletes in American history, but not all of them are born in the United States.
 Of those that are, many are concentrated within a select few states with a large population and a history of producing athletically gifted residents.

-But that doesn't mean that there aren't plenty of stand-out athletes who hail from every state in the union.
-In fact, if you dig a little deeper, you'd be surprised by the diversity of the nation's most outstanding physical talents.
+But that doesn't mean that there aren't plenty of standout athletes from each state in the union.
+In fact, if you dig a little deeper, you'll be surprised by the diversity of the nation's most outstanding physical talents.
+This includes individuals born or largely raised in that state.

 Our cities, suburbs and rural communities—from coast to coast—all have a proud history of producing outstanding athletes who made an impact here in America...and often around the world.
 Here are the best athletes from every state!